jamesloper/blog/_posts/2019-10-07-complete-users-setup-guide-meteor-mongodb.md

 We need to create at two users.
 A "Meteor User" who has read/write abilities & an "Oplog User" for oplog tailing.
 This guide assumes the database is named `app`, [SSL is enabled, and the replicaSet is named rs1](/mongodb-cluster-setup-with-ssl).

 ### Create the Meteor User
 Outside of meteor, this is called an "application user".
 This user will be used for the `MONGO_URL`.
+Note the user name doesn't have to match the database name, but I think it helps keep things simple.

 ```bash
 use app
 db.createUser({user: 'app', pwd: 'password', roles: [{role: 'readWrite', db: 'app'}]});
 ```

-Note the user name doesn't have to match the database name, but I think it helps keep things simple.

 ### Creating the oplog user
 This user will be used for the `MONGO_OPLOG_URL`.
+You may notice the db is `local`.
+This where the oplog collection is.

 ```bash
 use admin
 db.createUser({user: 'oplog', pwd: 'password', roles: [{role: 'read', db: 'local'}]})
 ```

-You may have noticed that the db is `local`.
-This is the name of the db where the oplog is stored.

 ### Check users
 You can verify that you have created your two users correctly by connecting to the database via the mongo shell: